 These large eyes take in additional light, allowing the great horned owl to see well in near darkness.
 It then follows that great horned owl symbolism is not only about seeing in the dark, but having your eyes open wide.
 Great horned owl hunts at night and sleeps during the day, showing a talent for seeing into and being active in the unconscious.
 Great horned owl meaning lends enormous support for seeing into the shadow of our own unconscious and finding the fears and secret desires that motivate us.
 If you are trying to clear those skeletons out of your closet, now is a fitting time to do so.

+Great horned owl meaning is about getting an early start.
 The great horned owl is the earliest of nesters in North America, laying eggs from November through March depending on the climate.
 Obviously, she lays eggs later in the season in colder climates such as the Rocky Mountains.
 This gives the great horned owl a serious advantage over competitors.
 She is able to hunt and raise chicks when predation pressure by other hunters is low.
 Her chicks are also well grown by the time migratory predators, such as hawks and eagles return on their migrations from wintering grounds.

 To get such an early start, the great horned owl does not leave her home.
 She lives with her single mate in the same territory year round.
 It is significant that great horned owls are most active in the winter.
 We typically think of the winter, and nighttime, as the times for rest and retreat.

 Great horned owl medicine brings a time of contradictions.
 You may be active when others are quiet, and resting when the world is active.
 This may result in an increased dream activity or a change in your natural rhythms.
 Rather than be alarmed, go with the flow.
 The wisdom and schedule of great horned owl will help you get ahead of the game.